Mike Toglia Player Props: Rockies vs. Dodgers

 Mike Toglia At The Plate

-- Toglia is hitting .178 with two doubles, two home runs and six walks.
+- Toglia is batting .172 with two doubles, two home runs and six walks.

-- This year, Toglia has recorded at least one hit in 14 of 27 games (51.9%), and had multiple hits twice.
+- In 14 of 28 games this season (50.0%), Toglia has reached via hit, and that includes multiple hits twice.

-- He has gone deep in two of 27 games played this year, and in 2.1% of his plate appearances.
+- He has hit a home run in two of 28 games played this season, and in 2% of his plate appearances.

-- Toglia has driven in a run in six games this season (22.2%), but has had no multiple-RBI games.
+- Toglia has driven in a run in six games this year (21.4%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.